ietf-wg-asdf/SDF/sdf.md

 apply to all choices in the sdfChoice, except those specific choices where the dataquality is overridden at the choice level.

-sdfChoice merges the functions of two constructs found in {{-jso}}:
+sdfChoice merges the functions of two constructs found in {{-jso7v}}:

 * `enum`